samuelcohenscali/securityproject2/README.md

 ```
 When you are asked for your name, just press enter.
 You'll be greated by the
 hello world program, but it returns to sh, which is waiting for your command.
-When you are done, CTRL-D out of there
+When you are done, CTRL-D out of there.